Can a Cephalohematoma Birth Injury Cause Cerebral Palsy?

 If your baby was born with a cephalohematoma and now has cerebral palsy, both you and your baby may be able to be compensated for the pain and suffering, medical expenses and lifelong treatments if the cerebral palsy was caused by medical negligence.
 Here at the Beasley birth injury law firm, our experienced teams of birth injury lawyers, doctors and nurses who have actually worked in labor and delivery units and with newborns, are who you want to turn to for answers.
 We know that cephalohematomas may not lead to cerebral palsy, but we know what can.

 Please feel free to call us at (215) 866-2424 to speak to one of our experienced birth injury lawyers, neonatal nurses or doctors.
 We are here to talk with you with no obligation.
 We know you are going through enough physically, emotionally and financially already.
-Your call to our experienced Pennsylvania cerebral palsy law firm is absolutely free.
+Your call to our experienced cerebral palsy lawyers in Philadelphia is absolutely free.
 The work-up of your case is at no cost to you.
 We only get paid if there is a successful settlement or verdict on your behalf.
 In other words, we will fight for you, your baby, and your family without asking for a penny out of your pocket while we are fighting for you.
 You want answers as to why your child has cerebral palsy; we may be able to give you the answers that no one else can.